Sony Xperia Tablet S: Software

 A modified version of Android 4.0.3 Ice Cream Sandwich ships on the tablet.
 Some alterations include the ability to add multiple user accounts and control of the tablet's IR blaster.
 It is now upgradeable to Android 4.1.2 Jelly Bean.

 Variants

-The Xperia Tablet S is sold in 16GB, 32GB, and 64GB models.
+The Xperia Tablet S is sold in 16 GB, 32 GB, and 64 GB models.
 These are Wifi-only in the US, but 3G/4G models are available in the UK.

 Reception

 Critical reception has been mixed.
 In his review, Engadget writer Joseph Volpe stated that the Xperia Tablet S "misses the mark in everyday performance."
 However, David Pierce of The Verge gave the tablet a 7.6 out of 10, concluding that it had "no glaring flaws."